Accredited architecture educational institutions will no longer need to apply for a Specific License for Cuba travel

 Italian, Greek and Roman architecture.

-Visit to the Cathedral Square, the most beautiful and private 18th century colonial plaza of Cuba, named after the masterpiece of
+Cathedral Square, the most beautiful and private 18th century colonial plaza of Cuba, named after the masterpiece of

 Cuban baroque architecture: the Cathedral of Havana built by the Jesuit order.

-Visit to Plaza Vieja, the only civic square of colonial times.
+Plaza Vieja, the only civic square of colonial times.
 Notice it doesn't have a church or government building around.

 Here we will visit important institutions for visual arts.

-Free time in the famous handicraft market of Old Havana, located inside the Almacenes de Depósito San José, an old warehouse on
+handicraft market of Old Havana, located inside the Almacenes de Depósito San José, an old warehouse on

 the harbourside where you can purchase all sorts of crafts and souvenirs by local artisans.

-Evening: Enjoy performance of the National Ballet of Cuba or the Spanish Ballet of Cuba at the Great Theatre of Havana
+Spanish Ballet of Cuba at the Great Theatre of Havana

 (optional) (TBC).

 Day 3.
-Saturday 15 February.
-Havana
+Saturday 9 November 2024.

-Visit to the Capitolio Nacional, designed by Cuban Architects and built by the American construction company of Purdy & Henderson.
+Capitolio Nacional, designed by Cuban Architects and built by the American construction company of Purdy & Henderson.

 This monumental building is one of Cuba’s most outstanding architectural patrimony packed with artwork from Cuban and foreign